Skip to main content

 Remember, depending on the cause and condition, rashes and bumps around your eyes can take time to heal completely, so patience is key.
 With many conditions, you should notice a gradual improvement once you identify and remove the triggers.

-Preventing bumps around the eyes begins with knowing what triggers them, which could be one factor or a combination of several.
-Below are some common triggers to watch out for:
+Prevention starts with knowing what triggers bumps under the eyes, which could be one factor or a combination of several.

-• Cosmetics.
-Makeup and various skin care products can cause reactions, especially for sensitive skin.
+• Cosmetics: Makeup and various skincare products can cause reactions, especially for sensitive skin.
 Some of the ingredients in common products can irritate even the toughest skin.

-The most important way to identify your triggers is to make a list of anything new in your daily life as soon as you notice redness or bumps around your eyes.
+A good way to identify your triggers is to make a list of anything new in your daily life as soon as you notice redness or bumps around your eyes.
 Look for changes in medications, cosmetics, and supplements.
 Jot down any environmental stressors like wind, pollution, or temperature extremes.
 The more you remember, the more you’ll be able to share with your medical provider, should you need to.

 When to seek professional help?

 Some conditions, like orbital cellulitis, require urgent medical attention.
 Skin conditions that worsen, don’t improve, or recur should generally be seen by a medical provider.
-Here are some signs it’s time to see your healthcare provider:

 • Bumps that do not improve or consistently worsen

-• Bumps fill with puss, ooze, or discharge.
+• Bumps filled with pus or discharge.

 • Bumps become increasingly painful.